DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-08-12-improving-the-email-sent-to-candidates-about-new-interviews.md

 The email sent to candidates when an interview is set up did not include the course name or code.

-We wanted to add these to the email and also reflect [changes we made to the email sent when an interview is updated](/manage-teacher-training-applications/emailing-candidates-about-upcoming-interviews-when-their-course-is-changed/).
+We wanted to add these details to the email and also reflect [changes we made to the email sent when an interview is updated](/manage-teacher-training-applications/emailing-candidates-about-upcoming-interviews-when-their-course-is-changed/).

 While making these changes we looked at examples of text entered for:

 - address or online meeting details
 - additional details

 We found that providers often give large amounts of information, sometimes including multiple paragraphs.

-This did not display well in the design so we decided to change it.
+This did not display well because we were using a single block of indented text.
+We decided to display the address and additional details separately.

+These changes went live on the service on 9 August 2022.

 ## What we changed